Travel Insurance and Safety Advice for Visitors to Hong Kong

 Drinking tap water is not recommended as its quality can vary immensely depending on the pipes of the building you are in.
 It is safer to stick to bottled water or boiling tap water for 3 minutes.

-Mosquitoes are very common, therefore you should always wear insect repellant and put hydrocortisone cream on any bites you receive.
+Mosquitoes are prevalent.
+Therefore, you should always wear insect repellant and put hydrocortisone cream on any bites you receive.

 If you need emergency medical assistance during your trip, dial 999 and ask for an ambulance.
 You should contact your insurance/medical assistance company promptly if you are referred to a medical facility for treatment.